 Video Poker for Real Money

-Unlike full-pay variants of Jacks and Better where the Full House and the Flush pay 9 to 1 and 6 to 1, respectively, the payouts on these two hands in Aces and Faces are reduced with one unit.
-That is to say a full-pay Aces and Faces game pays 8 to 1 for a Full House and 5 to 1 for a Flush.
-The lower payouts for more commonly dealt hand combinations aim at compensating for the extra credits players earn when hitting the Four of a Kind hands.
-At first glance, this one-unit reduction can be interpreted as a disadvantage but it is offset by the extra payouts one collects on Four of a Kind hands with Aces and face cards.
+Unlike full-pay variants of Jacks or Better, where the Full House and the Flush pay 9 to 1 and 6 to 1 respectively, the payouts on these two hands in Aces and Faces are reduced by one unit.
+That is to say, a full-pay Aces and Faces game pays 8 to 1 for a Full House and 5 to 1 for a Flush.
+The lower payouts for more commonly dealt hand combinations are intended to compensate for the extra credits players earn when hitting Four of a Kind hands.
+At first glance, this one-unit reduction can be interpreted as a disadvantage, but it is offset by the extra payouts collected on Four of a Kind hands with Aces and face cards.

-It is of crucial importance to always check the payouts for the Full House and the Flush when picking an Aces and Faces game to play for real money.
-Any paytables that offer anything less than 8/5 payouts for these two hand combinations are a no-go.
-This one-unit cutback in the pay-offs for more frequently occurring hands has a negative impact on the game’s theoretical return percentage and tips the scales in favour of the house, albeit slightly.
+It is crucial to always check the payouts for the Full House and the Flush when choosing an Aces and Faces game to play for real money.
+Any paytable that offers less than 8/5 for these two hand combinations is a no-go.
+This one-unit cutback in the pay-offs for more frequently occurring hands negatively impacts the game’s theoretical return percentage and tips the scales slightly in favour of the house.

-The 8/5 variations of Aces and Faces offer a rather satisfactory payback percentage which stands at 99.26% only.
-Reduce the payouts for the Full House and the Flush with a unit to 7/5 and the return percentage will drop to 98.10%.
-It is even possible to come across 6/5 Aces and Faces variations where the payback percentage further sinks to 97% while the house edge climbs to 3%.
+The 8/5 variations of Aces and Faces offer a rather satisfactory payback percentage of 99.26%.
+Reduce the payouts for the Full House and the Flush by one unit to 7/5 and the return percentage will drop to 98.10%.
+It is even possible to come across 6/5 Aces and Faces variations where the payback percentage sinks further to 97%, while the house edge climbs to 3%.

 Aces and Faces Poker Paytable | |||||